pantheon-systems/documentation/source/content/guides/integrated-composer.md

 <Alert title="Note" type="info" >

-The Composer-based Drupal 9 upstreams below have been deprecated in favor of the `drupal-composer-managed` upstream.
+`drupal-composer-managed` is the recommended Composer-based Drupal 9 upstream.
+The Composer-based Drupal 9 upstreams below have been deprecated.

 - `drupal-project`
 - `drupal-recommended`